rodw/common-dustjs-helpers/README.md

 `common-dustjs-helpers` is an [npm](https://npmjs.org/) module that offers a small library of helper functions for the [Dust.js](http://akdubya.github.io/dustjs/) web-templating framework (and the [LinkedIn fork of Dust.js](https://github.com/linkedin/dustjs)).
 This library is largely complementary to [LinkedIn's dustjs-helpers](https://github.com/linkedin/dustjs-helpers) library.

-The philosophy behind `common-dustjs-helpers` is the same as that behind dust.js itself--namely that templates should contain presentation-level logic, free from side effects (and hence composable and capable of running in parellel).
+The philosophy behind `common-dustjs-helpers` is the same as that behind dust.js itself--namely that templates should contain presentation-level logic, free from side effects (and hence composable and capable of running in parallel).
 In particular, you will not find helper functions that allow you to execute arbitrary JavaScript.

 NOTE: This repository follows the [git flow](https://github.com/nvie/gitflow) branching model.
 The latest stable (released) version of the code should be found in the `master` branch.
 (Individual releases will be tagged in that branch.)
 The latest unstable (un-released) version of the code should be found in the `develop` branch.

 ## Installing